 A Critical Tool for the Treatment of Presbyopia

-The AcuTarget® system is highly specialized measurement system that is most frequently used in conjunction with the KAMRA® or Raindrop® corneal inlays used to eliminate the need for reading glasses.
+The AcuTarget® system is highly specialized measurement system that is most frequently used in conjunction with the KAMRA® corneal inlays used to eliminate the need for reading glasses.
 Because the successful use of these inlays is limited to the most experienced refractive surgeons, Will Vision is actually one of only a highly select number of centers in the United States that use the AcuTarget® Optical Quality Analysis System.

 Currently, the AcuTarget® Optical Quality Analysis System is the only system in the world able to evaluate the optics of the entire eye by measuring images projected onto the retina directly.
 This new objective method allows the Will Vision team to better understand your visual performance especially if you have cataract, dry eye syndrome or other conditions that might limit you as a good candidate for laser vision correction or advanced presbyopia surgery.